How to Become a Digital Nomad in Chiang Mai

 Renting a motorbike in Chiang Mai is cheap, easy, and fun.
 Just be sure to always wear your helmet.

 If you plan on staying in Chiang Mai long-term, consider buying or renting a motorbike.
 But don’t forget to get your Thai driver’s license first.
 Police are cracking down on unlicensed drivers throughout Thailand.
-You could probably rent a motorbike for 2,500 baht to 3,000 baht per month.
+You could probably rent a motorbike for THB2,500 to THB3,000 per month.

 Public transportation would be your cheapest bet.
-For just 20 baht to 50 baht, you could get anywhere in the city on a songthaew, or covered pickup truck with benches.
-However, I still riding a motorcycle the best way to get around here.
+For just THB20 to THB50, you could get anywhere in the city on a songthaew, or covered pickup truck with benches.
+However, I still find riding a motorcycle the best way to get around here.

 But if you are planning to be here long-term, you can buy a car instead.
-You can even ride it during heavy rainy days.
+You can even use it during heavy rainy days.

 Co-working Spaces

-Chiang Mai is also known for it’s co-working spaces.
-In Chiang Mai, at Maya Shopping mall, there is a large co-working space on the top floor called CAMP (Creative and Meeting Place).
-It has super fast WIFI and working there is free for the first hour.
+Chiang Mai is also known for its co-working spaces.
+At Maya Shopping Mall, there is a large co-working space on the top floor called CAMP (Creative and Meeting Place).
+It has super-fast WiFi and working there is free for the first hour.

-But after that you’ll need to order at least 50 baht worth of food from the café to get a 2-hour wifi voucher.
+After that, you’ll need to order at least THB50 worth of food from the café to get a 2-hour WiFi voucher.
 It’s also open twenty-four hours a day.

 city area in Chiang Mai